Always 100% Ready for Remote WorkThe product of a valuable effort over ten years ago

 COVID-19 pandemic has been for us nothing

 more than a sad moment for humanity, for many people who are losing

+affected.
 For us, from no perspective has it represented a technological

 years to operate normally in the face of this difficult time.